+/ea r 11 Subject Contributions 5

-Section 1: The Higher School Certificate 6
+ect tion 1: The Higher School Certificate

 What is NESA?
-6

 Who is eligible for the HSC?
-6

 What courses do you have to study?
-6

-Board Developed Courses 7
+Board Developed Courses

-Content Endorsed courses 7
+Content Endorsed courses

-Special Education - Life Skill Courses 7
+Special Education - Life Skill Courses

-Vocational Education and Training and the HSC 7
+Vocational Education and Training and the HSC

 Can you change courses after you've started?
-8

 What to consider when making course choices 8

 Where can you find information about the different HSC courses?
 8

 Flexible study options with HSC 8

 Assessment 9

 What you need to know about School Assessment?
 9

 Satisfactory completion of courses 9

+Unsatisfactory completion of courses 9

 Honesty in Assessment-The Standard 9

 HSC Examinations 10

 What are disability provisions?
 10

 Your HSC results 10

 How HSC results contribute towards University entry 10

 Useful websites 11

 VET credit transfer 11

-Questions about the ATAR 11-15
+Questions about the ATAR 11-14

 How can I find out more (UAC)?
-15
+14

-Section 2: Choosing Subjects
+Sect tion 2: Choosing Subjects 15

-Why subject choice is important to you
+Why subject choice is important to you 15

 Help with subject choices

 What research do I need to do?

-Board Developed Courses (Category A)
+3oa ard Developed Courses (Category A)

-Agriculture 19
+Agriculture 18

 Ancient History

-, Biology
+Biology

 Business Studies

 Chemistry

 Dance

-Design & Technology
+Design & Technology 24

-Drama

-5 rund